top of page

 Dr. Russ Schnell

-Dr. Russell Schnell grew up in a remote, rural part of Alberta, Canada in a small village where he was somewhat related to about 200 of the 900 inhabitants in the area.
-As a young Royal Canadian Air Cadet (18 years old) out of a pool of 20,00, he was selected spend the summer of 1963 as a guest of the Israeli Air Force.
+Dr. Russell Schnell grew up in a remote, rural part of Alberta, Canada, in a small village where he was somewhat related to about 200 of the 900 inhabitants in the area.
+As a young Royal Canadian Air Cadet, he was selected—out of a pool of 20,000 cadets—to spend the summer of 1963 as a guest of the Israeli Air Force, an early sign of the global reach his career would later reflect.
+He attended universities in Alberta, Newfoundland, Hawaii, Wales, and Wyoming, earning degrees in Biology, Geography, Chemistry, and Atmospheric Science.

 RussSchnell.jpg